monalip/VA4JVM/README.md

 In order to generate, JPF compatible error trace for regular JVM, AspectJ instrumentation tool is used on the back-end side.
 AspectJ captured the run-time events information during program execution in JVM.
 The captured data is temporarily stored into the instance of the singleton pattern.
 Further, these global variables are used to process captured event data into the data structure that used by jpf-visual for visualization.

 ## Building tool using Maven:
-For the building project using maven :

-First we have to install the mavent into to the System.
+For the building project using maven first we have to install the mavent into to the System.

 ### Installing Maven on Ubuntu:
 sudo apt-get install maven